contrast-zone/t-rewriter.js/draft/reasoner.md

 This example inputs either `(peopleAre happy)` or `(peopleAre sad)` and outputs `(stillTurns world)` regardless of the passed input.

+##### typed rules

-**Typed rules** are rules that include `CHAIN` section in their body, along with `READ` and `WRITE` sections. `READ` and `WRITE` sections in typed rules behave exactly like those in meta-rules, only that now they stand for input and output types ready to be checked against input and output expressions.
+Typed rules are rules that include `CHAIN` section in their body, along with `READ` and `WRITE` sections. `READ` and `WRITE` sections in typed rules behave exactly like those in meta-rules, only that now they stand for input and output types ready to be checked against input and output expressions.
 Actual computation is being performed within the `CHAIN` section containing chaining rules that we already encountered in previous examples.

 Thus, the example: